EvoHull/Tapirs/docs/About/faqs.md

 URL: https://github.com/EvoHull/Tapirs
 ```

-An appropriate way to do this would be to include references to the original analysis software: "A reproducible metabarcoding workflow was implemented in Tapirs [1] using blast [2], Kraken2 [3], and SINTAX [4]."
+Please also cite the analysis software that you have used.
+An appropriate way to do this would be to include references to the original software: "A reproducible metabarcoding workflow was implemented in Tapirs [1] using blast [2], Kraken2 [3], and SINTAX [4]."